rikersdebateteam/rikers-debate-project/issues.md

 <p><strong> Raise the Age: </strong>
 New York has been one of only two states which treat 16 and 17-year-old teenagers as adults, trying them in adult courts and placing them in adult facilities.
 We are very happy to see that following the efforts of legislators and the Raise the Age campaign, with the participation of many advocacy groups, New York state has recently passed a bill which changes this (see detailed info here).

-In the future, 16 and 17-year-olds who are accused of misdemeanors (and many accused of felonies) will be tried in Family Court and placed in juvenile facilities.
-As of October 2018, no youth under 18 will be held on Rikers island.
+<p> In the future, 16 and 17-year-olds who are accused of misdemeanors (and many accused of felonies) will be tried in Family Court and placed in juvenile facilities.
+As of October 2018, no youth under 18 will be held on Rikers island. </p>

-While this is a big step forward, the Raise the Age campaign notes that there is still work to do in ensuring that teenagers receive age-appropriate treatment.
+<p> While this is a big step forward, the Raise the Age campaign notes that there is still work to do in ensuring that teenagers receive age-appropriate treatment. </p>

  <p><strong> Solitary Confinement: </strong>